lmc2179/lmc2179.github.io/drafts/bad_day.md

 Just now we did two inferences, computing the sample quantiles of our dataset.
 As good students of statistics we should try to understand how much uncertainty there is around these estimates - we want to compute a standard error or a confidence interval.

+1. Sort the observations.
+2. l =
+3. u =

 ## Our model assumes every day has the same distribution, which is probably not true

 So far, we've put together a method that tells us: What is the